Evidence on: Premature Rupture of Membranes

 Time to Give Birth

-Women in the immediate induction with oxytocin group gave birth an average of 17 hours after their water broke, and women in the immediate induction with prostaglandins group gave birth an average of 23 hours after their water broke—compared to an average of 33 hours in women in the waiting groups.
+Participants in the immediate induction with oxytocin group gave birth an average of 17 hours after their water broke, and those in the immediate induction with prostaglandins group gave birth an average of 23 hours after their water broke—compared to an average of 33 hours among those in the waiting groups.

 There was no evidence that term PROM increases the risk of cord prolapse.

-Cord prolapse only occurred two times out of more than 5,000 women with PROM who were enrolled in the study—once in the induction group and once in the waiting group.
+Cord prolapse only occurred two times out of more than 5,000 people with PROM who were enrolled in the study—once in the induction group and once in the waiting group.

-To read more about cord prolapse and whether or not bed rest is required with term PROM, read this article from Evidence Based Birth®.
+To read more about cord prolapse and whether bed rest is required with term PROM, read this article from Evidence Based Birth®.

-- Mother carries Group B Strep (Pintucci et al., 2014; Hannah et al., 1997), (although the Hannah study did not use modern GBS screening and prophylactic antibiotics)
+- Being a carrier of Group B Strep (Pintucci et al. 2014; Hannah et al. 1997), (although the Hannah study did not use modern GBS screening and treatment)

-In some studies, mothers whose labor took longer to start after their water broke were more likely to have newborns who were admitted to the NICU, or having a longer stay in the NICU (Akyol et al., 1999; Hallak & Bottoms, 1999; Hannah et al., 1996).
+In some studies, if labor took longer to start after term PROM, then newborns were more likely to be admitted to the NICU or have a longer stay in the NICU (Akyol et al. 1999; Hallak & Bottoms 1999; Hannah et al. 1996).
 It was not clear if this was because care providers were being more cautious with these infants.

-Despite the fact that the study had a sample of over 5,000 mothers, it was still not a large enough study to tell a statistical difference in deaths.
+Even though the study included more than 5,000 participants, it was still not a large enough study to tell a statistical difference in deaths.

-Because stillbirths and newborn deaths are such a rare event, you would need more than 28,000 women in a randomized trial to tell a difference in mortality rates between groups
+Because stillbirths and newborn deaths are so rare, you would need more than 28,000 people in a randomized trial to tell a difference in death rates between groups.

-The fact that these deaths all occurred in the two waiting groups could have been due to chance, or it could have been related to the waiting for labor to begin.
-Because the study was not big enough to tell differences in death rates, we will never know the answer to that question.
+The fact that all four of the deaths occurred in the two waiting groups could have been due to chance, or it could have been related to the waiting for labor to begin, in a population that was not screened or treated for Group B Strep.
+Because the study was not large enough to tell differences in death rates, we will never know the answer to that question.

 - A 41-week baby was stillborn after 14 hours of waiting for labor in the hospital.
 Labor was induced after fetal heart tones disappeared.
 Death was caused by asphyxia (lack of oxygen to the baby).